In a Moped or Scooter Accident? When to Sue for Injuries

 After seeking initial medical attention and filing any insurance claims, the next step will be to file the lawsuit.
 There are statutes of limitations that vary by state so you mustn’t miss any potential window for the claim.
 For example, South Carolina doesn’t have a statute of limitations for criminal charges.
 For civil charges, the statute varies based on the type of accusation.

-Regardless of where you are located, the best strategy is to consult an attorney to discuss your situation and understand your options.
+Regardless of where you are located, the best strategy is to consult a scooter accident attorney to discuss your situation and understand your options.
 Your attorney can help explain your probability of winning your moped or scooter accident lawsuit.